 MacKeeper lets you easily change the app associated with a file type to the one you want.
 Click Default Apps in the left pane and a long list of file extensions is displayed.
 The application associated with each one is shown and clicking one displays a list of apps that can handle it.
 You can choose another app to handle the extension and then double clicking the file always opens it in that app.

-If you have a MacBook Air or an old Mac then you'll be running short of disk space.
-Both Airs and old Macs have quite small hard disk drives and they soon fill up.
+If you have a MacBook with an SSD you could well be be running short of disk space because they have quite a small capacity and they soon fill up.
 Macs don't run well when there is hardly any disk space left and you should delete unwanted or unnecessary files to clear some space, but what is using up all the disk space?

 Select Disk Usage in the left pane and MacKeeper displays a list of folders and the amount of space used by each one.
 You can click a folder to open it and display the files and subfolders, click those and so on.
 So you can drill down and see the biggest file space hogs.
 You can then delete them if they aren't needed, or having identified them, move them onto a USB disk drive if they aren't frequently accessed.